SSMV01/ccmd/README.md

 # Installation

-Go [here](https://raw.githubusercontent.com/SSMV01/ccmd/main/get_ccmd.py) and save the file in your preferred location with `Ctrl + S` or `right-click > Save as`.
+Visit [https://ssmv01.github.io/getccmd](https://ssmv01.github.io/getccmd) and install the `get_ccmd.py` file

-Then, execute the file
+Then, open the terminal where you have the file stored and execute the file with:

 ```
 python3 get_ccmd.py
 ```